Shabaash Mithu

 Shabaash Mithu is a 2022 Indian Hindi-language biographical sports drama film directed by Srijit Mukherji and produced by Viacom18 Studios.
-The film was based on the life of former Test and ODI captain of the India women's national cricket team, Mithali Raj, stars Taapsee Pannu in the title role.
-It chronicles the ups and downs and moments of glory in Mithali's life.
-The film was released on 15 July 2022.
-It received mixed to positive reviews from critics but was a major box-office disaster, grossing just under a tenth of its budget at the box office.
+It chronicles the ups and downs and moments of glory in the life of former Test and ODI captain of the India women's national cricket team, Mithali Raj and stars Taapsee Pannu in the titular role.
+It released on 15 July 2022.

+The received mixed to positive reviews from critics but was a major box-office disaster, grossing just under a tenth of its budget at the box office.

 Plot

 Mithali Raj is the former Test and ODI captain of the women's national cricket team.
 She led India to the finals of the 2017 Women's Cricket World Cup.

 The film, based on her life, chronicles the events of her life's journey in the world of women's cricket.
 It presents her struggles and euphoric rise in women's cricket.